 Think about that for a second.
 Not only should we make processes, but the process of making new processes should be part of your operations.
-How much time will you save if you can build this kind of system into your business?
+How much time will you save if you can build this kind of system into the core of your business?

 Putting it into action

 Why not start today?
 When you take the effort to improve your business or startup with processes, you will realize additional rewards.
 As you analyze how you do things and prepare to describe them, you may find better and more efficient ways of doing them.
 You may realize that you can cut out some steps that were a waste of time.